-To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with the proportional growth within the Core Strategy. - As this policy relates to small scale development it may have a minimal impact on air qualit produce a small increase of traffic within the village.
-However this policy has included safeguaginst any significant impact towards the surrounding built and natural environment.
+To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with the proportional growth within the Core Strategy. - Overall commentary and any cumulative effects produce a s mall increase of traffic within th pment it may have a minimal impac ne village.
+However this policy has i surrounding built and natural enviro ncluded safeguards